![]() |

 » View this passage in NIV (Bible Gateway)

 Let me tell you a true but tragic story; A woman was walking along a riverbank with her child.
 Suddenly the child slipped into the river.
 The mother screamed in terror.
-She couldn’t swim, and besides, she was in the latter stages of pregnancy.
-Finally, somebody heard her screamin … More
+She couldn’t swim, and ...
+More

 Application

-These accounts are here in the Scriptures to teach me the hidden resource of life, the place to run to when things get to be overwhelming and I find myself pressured.
+These accounts are here in the Scriptures to teach us the hidden resource of life, the place to run to when things get overwhelming.
 This is not something to be reserved for just the great trials of life.
-It is available for any time of pressure, or an degree of it.
+It is available for any time of pressure, or any degree of it.
+I need to always seek the Lord’s wisdom and help in every circumstance of life.

 View this passage in NIV (Bible Gateway) »